 Due to enormous interest in fertility treatment options in Europe, we have decided to organise an event focused on the topic of IVF with egg donation at one of the European clinics.
 Watch the webinar recording above and learn everything you need to know about the process of IVF using donor eggs abroad.

 The subject presented was called “The process of egg donation treatment abroad.
 How to prepare, the number of visits & milestones” – the webinar was given by a fertility expert, Dr Natalia Szlarb.

 Deciding to use an egg donor can be an overwhelming and daunting prospect, feelings which could be compounded if that treatment is to be given abroad.
-In this webinar, Dr Natalia Szlarb, Medical Director of IVF Spain in Alicante, explains the individual steps, the unique process of seeking treatment with donated oocytes (eggs), overseas.
+In this webinar, Dr Natalia Szlarb explains the individual steps, and the unique process of seeking treatment with donated oocytes (eggs), overseas.

 In modern times, parenting is being delayed.
 There are many sociocultural reasons for this, including financial stability, education and career, alongside those who have, sadly, been struggling for years to conceive.

 However, these, valid, reasons aside, the problems arise with the fact that whilst societal preferences might be changing, our fertility isn’t, and our bodies are not always in sync with modern lifestyles; oocyte quality and quantity are known to diminish, with age.

 Becoming pregnant and creating a family is an emotional journey and, for many of us, can lead to disappointment and heartbreak.
 With improvements in medical science and procedures, egg donation now offers a pragmatic solution for those experiencing repeated failure to conceive, due to female factor infertility.